jashook/vscode-dotnet-insights/dotnetInsights/README.md

 ![Example IL/ASM Advanced](https://ev30.blob.core.windows.net/dotnetinsights/il_on_save_advanced.gif)

-### Show IL/Dasm on save

-**C# Extension is required**.

-From C# source file right click `Show IL/Asm on save`.
-From this point on each time the file is saved the IL will be shown along with the JITed code to the right.
-Note that this works by compiling the current file.
-There are current drawbacks that keep the compilation from succeeding with files that either reference other files or other projects/packages.

-There is hopeful work to fix this in the future.
-To stop generating the IL/Dasm on save you can run the command: `>Stop generating IL/Asm on save` via `<ctrl/cmd><shift><p>`.

 # Inspect PE File

 1. Select a managed PE file.
 This is generally a .NET DLL under the `${workspaceFolder}/bin/Release/application.dll`